Brining Chicken: The Ultimate Formula for Perfectly Juicy and Flavorful Meat

 2. Create an Even Rub: Mix the dry ingredients thoroughly for even distribution.

-Step 2: Select the Right Container
+Select the Right Container

 Choosing the proper container is critical to ensure the chicken is fully submerged (wet brine) or evenly coated (dry brine).